mwherman2000/neo-csharpcoe/Competitions/NPCEntAppCompetitions/2018XXXXNPCEntAppCompetition1.md

 > End Date: XXXXXXXXXX XXXX XX, 2018 23:59 (11:59PM) PST (US/Canada West Coast)

-All submissions must be received by the above Ed Date to be accepted into the competition.
+All submissions must be received by the above Edd Date to be accepted into the competition.
 Submissions received after this deadline will not be accepted as part of this competition.

 ## Two Award Categories

 Submissions can be made by a project comprised of an individual or a team.
-A project can be submit to both competition catgories.
+A project can be submit to either a single category or all competition catgories.

 **Category 1.
 Best Enterprise Applications** built using the NEO Persistable Classes (NPC e-dApp) Platform